The first time I was introduced to chamomile flowers, I was floored.

 When you’re making a cup of tea, you want to measure out two tablespoons of dried flowers per eight-ounce cup.
 If you are using fresh flowers, double that measurement and use four tablespoons of fresh flowers per eight-ounce cup.

-Simply add the flowers into the water and allow it to steep for about 5 minutes, then pour the tea over a sieve to separate the flowers from the liquid.
+Simply add the flowers into the water and allow it to steep for about five minutes, then pour the tea over a sieve to separate the flowers from the liquid.

 I’m usually not a big tea drinker, but I love chamomile tea.
 Part of that allure is because of the personal touches I like to add.
 Try adding a dash of cinnamon to your tea for a punchy flavor.